pmonks/alfresco-bulk-import/CONTRIBUTING.md

 [mailing list](https://groups.google.com/forum/#!forum/alfresco-bulk-filesystem-import)
 first.

+Before raising a new issue, please check for duplicates.
+A simple search for exception error messages, or a summary of the unexpected behaviour should suffice.
+If in doubt, go ahead and raise it and I'll mark it a duplicate

-Once you're sure you have an issue, please use the following format:
+When creating a new issue, please use the following format for the description:

 ```text
 Steps to Reproduce: